 For our horses, triggers can include anything from a quick spook at the flappy bird in the trees, to extreme rigid fear.
 It goes without saying that an approach on our part is to use effective habituation methods, combined with trying for a better understanding of the causes, working with our horse with positive partnership - not dominance and control - to overcome their fears, and, of course, re-looking at diet, lifestyle and management.

-The good news is that there are a wide selection of herbs which may go some way to help the short-term stressed horse.
+The good news is that there's a lovely selection of nervine and anxiolytic herbs which may go some way to help the short-term stressed horse.
 Result?
 One happier horse, one happier carer.